 - Once components are identified, then a match score is calculated based on custom weights assigned to different components of addresses.
 The weights are flexible and can be changed based on different use cases and the importance of different components.

-Data pre-processing and the scoring Logic
+Data pre-processing and the scoring Logic in Address Verification Model

 - Various data pre-processing steps are considered before calculating the match-score to ensure best/unbiased/error free match-score.